zacuke/vscode-waterfox-debug/README.md

 ### Optional configuration properties
 * `reAttach`: If you set this option to `true` in a `launch` configuration, Firefox won't be terminated at the end of your debugging session and the debugger will re-attach to it at the start of your next debugging session.
-Note that this is not yet supported for add-on debugging.
+If you're debugging an add-on developed with the add-on SDK, messages sent to the javascript console won't be shown in the VS Code debug console in `reAttach` mode.
 * `reloadOnAttach`: This flag controls whether the web page(s) should be automatically reloaded after attaching to Firefox.
 The default is to reload in a `launch` configuration with the `reAttach` flag set to `true` and to not reload in an `attach` configuration.